verdaccio/verdaccio/wiki/dev/README.md

 We have a long [list of plugins](https://github.com/verdaccio/verdaccio/blob/master/wiki/plugins.md) ready to be used and improved but at the same time [you might create your own](plugin.md).

-#### I would prefer work in the User Interface
+#### I would prefer to work in the User Interface

 Recently we have moved to modern techonologies as `React` and `element-react`.

 #### I feel more confortable improving the stack

-Of course we will be happy to help us improving the stack, you can upgrade dependenciesas `eslint`, `stylelint`, `webpack`.
-Or merely improve the `webpack` configuration would be great.
+Of course, we will be happy to help us improving the stack, you can upgrade dependencies as `eslint`, `stylelint`, `webpack`.
+You migt merely improve the `webpack` configuration would be great.
 Any suggestion is very welcome.
 Furthermore whether you have experience with **Yeoman** you might help us with the [verdaccio generator](https://github.com/verdaccio/generator-verdaccio-plugin).

+Here some ideas:

+* Create a common eslint rules to be used across all dependencies or plugins
+* Improve Flow types definitions delivery
+* Moving to Webpack 4
+* Update to React 16
+* Improve hot reload with Webpack
+* We use babel and webpack across all dependencies, why not a common preset?

 #### I do great Documentation